Tour guides

 • Strahov Monastery Library

-Fans of old books will find their happiness in the Strahov Monastery located in the Hradcany district.
+Book lovers will find their paradise at the Strahov Monastery, located in the Hradčany district.
 It houses one of the most beautiful libraries in Europe.
-This one is rich of at least 200 000 books, manuscripts, encyclopedias, bibles, carefully distributed in two distinct rooms:

-The theology room, built in 1674 and decorated with frescoes inspired by the bible which are works of the painter Siard Nosecky.
+The Theological Hall, built in 1674 and decorated with frescoes inspired by the Bible, painted by Siard Nosecky.

-The philosophy room, built in 1794 in a neo-classical style.
-It is composed of two floors.
-Its beauty is accentuated by the magnificent work of the Viennese painter Anton Maulbertsch symbolizing the spiritual evolution of humanity.
+The Philosophical Hall, a neoclassical-style hall built in 1794.
+It consists of two floors, with its beauty enhanced by the magnificent work of Viennese painter Anton Maulbertsch, symbolizing the spiritual evolution of humanity.

 • The Spanish Synagogue